-Why is your website not generating the kind of enquiries you want?
+Why is your website not generating enquiries?

 Through our work, we come into contact with plenty of different kinds of people, but by far, the most interesting are the Baffled Website Owners.